halfabluebanana/halfabluebanana/README.md

 - 10+ years of experience as UX / Design + User Researcher
 - former design researcher at frog Design
 - former behavioural researcher and lead experience designer at Kantar Public Singapore

+LOOKING FOR:
+- Data and design projects related to: recommender systems + behavioural design
+- Open to coffee chats!
+Let me know how I can help!

 ---